What is bruxism?

 Dr. Ashly Cothern has designed a dental practice around several pillars – to offer the most technologically-advanced and effective dental care available, and to offer the most comfortable dental care experience possible.
 Patients appreciate her wide array of services and her gentle touch.
 She attends numerous continuing education each year from prestigious institutions, including the Pankey Institute, Spears Institute, and Jameson Management, to remain on the forefront of dental care.
 A graduate of Baylor College of Dentistry, she is also an active member of several professional dental associations.

 Dr. Cothern has a strong sense of connection to each patient.
-She and her staff make patients feel comfortable and at ease by offering nitrous oxide, sedation, a massage chair, music, movies, and even a cozy pillow and blanket.
+She and her staff make patients feel comfortable and at ease by offering nitrous oxide, music, movies, and even a cozy pillow and blanket.
 Her office specializes in the latest cosmetic procedures, including porcelain veneers and crowns, implants, BOOST Power Whitening System, Invisalign braces, and metal-free fillings.

 Dr. Cothern designed her practice to have a friendly, boutique-style feel.
 From the moment you arrive, you’ll be greeted with smiles and treated like family.
 The practice utilizes the latest technology, sending appointment reminders and confirmations via email and text.
 A recipient of numerous professional awards, Dr. Cothern has been named a Best Dentist in Dallas in D Magazine multiple times.
 The Consumer’s Research Council of America named the practice one of the best in America, and Best of the U.S. ranked her practice in the top three percent of U.S. dentists.